pjbartlein/REarthSysSci/intro.md

 ## Git and GitHub (Version Control)

-"Git" is an open-source version-control system, that allows one to track (and backup) the development of software by building a "local repository" of current and previous versions of code, data, markdown files, etc. on one's machine, while "GitHub" is a website that hosts "remote repositories", allowing them to be reached (or restored) from any machine, which greatly facilitates collaboration.
+"Git" is an open-source version-control system, that allows one to track (and backup) the development of software by building a "local repository" of current and previous versions of code, data, markdown files, etc. on one's machine, while "GitHub" is a website that hosts "remote repositories", allowing them to be saved, reached (or restored) from any machine (using Git), which greatly facilitates collaboration.

 - GitHub:  [https://github.com](https://github.com)